 The first story pertains to one woman I worked with in undergrad.
 I basically gave her all types of unwanted sexual attention.
 It never occurred to me until a friend pointed it out to me.
 I ran into that young lady a couple of years later at a pub.
 I pulled her to the side and apologized for acting like a total ass towards her.
 She accepted my apology, but it didn’t excuse my actions.

-The second story involves a similar thing that happened during my time at University of Chicago, in grad school.
-I was drunk and had came on way too strong towards a classmate of mine.
+The second story involves a similar thing that happened during my time at the University of Chicago, in grad school.
+I was drunk and had come on way too strong towards a classmate of mine.
 A mutual friend later reminded me of what had happened, and I was ashamed of myself.
 I also apologized to the woman for my actions, and I never made a pass at her again.
 I’m sharing this because we all screw up in life, but recognizing it and changing our toxic behavior helps us grow.
 If the roles were reversed, I would have been uncomfortable in both situations.
 There’s no excuse for my actions, and I was responsible for making women feel uncomfortable.
 I was lucky to be wise enough to redeem myself by offering each respective woman a sincere apology.
 I was young and stupid, but I have done my best over the years not to be that guy again.
 When I was single, and out looking for love in the wrong places.
-I would make my bid toward different women; if she wasn’t interested I’d respectfully move along.
+I would make my bid toward different women; if she weren’t interested, I’d respectfully move along.
 In professional settings, I do my best to be a professional and ensure that I foster an environment where everyone feels welcome regardless of their sex or gender.

 Ultimately, if the world is to become a more equal place, woman and girls must be given the same opportunities as their male counterparts.
-As men, there’s a lot we can do to stand up to sexism in the world and become evolved men.
+Like men, there’s a lot we can do to stand up to sexism in the world and become evolved men.
 An evolved man is someone who treats everyone with respect and dignity.
 They learn from their mistakes and try to do better.
 This includes how you deal with the women in your life.
 Women have to deal with a lot of shit already.
 We don’t want to be the cause of more it.
 Biologically, male and female give each child 23 chromosomes apiece thus showing how interconnected we are to each other.
 Male and female would not exist without one another.
 Thus, the destinies of both men and women have always been intertwined.
 Like the yin and yang, life is all about finding positive balance.
 It’s up to men to be bold enough to find that balance and make sure the other half of the species is valued.
 An old Chinese proverb once said, “Women hold up half of the sky.”
 It would be nice if men stepped up and held up the other half of the sky with them.